Typer Companion

 def setup() -> None:

-project_id = remember("gcp_project_id").prompt("GCP project ID")
+project_id = remember("project_id").prompt("Project ID")

 Core ideas